jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (iv) the use of a room or other dwelling provided at a remote location outside New Zealand when a person's employment duties require them to work at the location for a period and also require them to be absent from the location for a period, for example, miners in Australia who regularly fly to and from a mining camp and other similar employees.
 Meaning of employer
 (3) Employer,—
-  (a) in this section, in sections CE 1B, CW 16B to CW 16F, CZ 23B, and CZ 29 to CZ 30 (which relate to accommodation provided in connection with employment), and in the definition of employee, paragraph (e), includes a person, whether resident or non-resident, who, in connection with the employment or service of an employee of the employer,—
+  (a) in this section, in sections CE 1B, CW 16B to CW 16F, CZ 23B, CZ 29 to CZ 30, and FP 22 (which relate to accommodation provided in connection with employment), and in the definition of employee, paragraph (e), includes a person, whether resident or non-resident, who, in connection with the employment or service of an employee of the employer,—
     (i) provides accommodation for the employee at a distant workplace; or (ii) pays an amount for the employee's accommodation at a distant workplace:
-  (b) in sections CW 16B to CW 16F, CZ 23B, and CZ 29 to CZ 30, includes a company that is part of the same group of companies as the employer.
+  (b) in sections CW 16B to CW 16F, CZ 23B, CZ 29 to CZ 30, and FP 22, includes a company that is part of the same group of companies as the employer.
 Persons on shadow payrolls
 (3B) For the treatment of PAYE income payments made to a cross-border employee who undertakes employment services in New Zealand, see section CE 1F.
 Amendment of exclusions by Order in Council